Cacti are some of the most low-maintenance plants out there. As compared to other plants, they don’t need much attention.

 Water Cactus Occasionally

-You’ve probably heard that too much water can kill cactus.
+You’ve probably heard that too much water can kill cacti.
 And considering they’re a desert plant, you may think that the cacti don’t need any water at all.

 However, even the desert gets occasional rain which helps the cacti survive.
 Since your indoor plants won’t get any natural rain, you will have to provide adequate water to the cactus.